-Corporations subject to unlimited corporate income tax liability in Austria are subject to corporate income tax on all investment income resulting from Notes at a rate of 25 per cent.
-In case of investment income with an Austrian nexus (as described above) the income is subject to a withholding tax of 25 per cent., which can be credited against the corporate income tax liability.
+Corporations subject to unlimited corporate income tax liability in Austria are subject to corporate income tax on interest from the Notes at a rate of 25%.
+In case of investment income with an Austrian nexus (as described above) the income is subject to a withholding tax of 25%, which can be credited against the corporate income tax liability.
 However, under the conditions set forth in sec.
 94(5) of the Austrian Income Tax Act no withholding tax is levied in the first place.
+Income from the sale of the Notes is subject to corporate income tax of 25%.
+Losses from the sale of the Notes can be offset against other income.

 Private foundations pursuant to the Austrian Private Foundations Act fulfilling the prerequisites contained in sec.
-13(6) of the Austrian Corporate Income Tax Act and holding Notes as a nonbusiness asset are subject to interim taxation at a rate of 25 per cent. on interest income, income from realised increases in value and income from derivatives.
-According to the wording of the statute, interest income from bonds that have not been legally and factually offered to an indefinite number of persons is not subject to interim taxation but rather to corporate income tax at a rate of 25 per cent.
-In case of investment income with an Austrian nexus (as described above) the income is subject to a withholding tax of 25 per cent., which can be credited against the tax falling due.
+13(3) and (6) of the Austrian Corporate Income Tax Act and holding the Notes as a non-business asset are subject to interim taxation at a rate of 25% on interest income, income from realised increases in value and income from derivatives.
+In case of investment income with an Austrian nexus (as described above) the income is subject to a withholding tax of 25%, which can be credited against the tax falling due.
 Under the conditions set forth in sec.
 94(12) of the Austrian Income Tax Act no withholding tax is levied.